Source code for megfile.fs_path

 from megfile.lib.url import get_url_scheme

-from .lib.compat import fspath
+from megfile.smart_path import SmartPath

-from .lib.joinpath import path_join
+from megfile.utils import calculate_md5

 __all__ = [